nickzoic/nick.zoic.org/art/the-internet-of-not-shit-things/index.md

 slug: 'the-internet-of-not-shit-things'
 tags: IoT
 title: 'The Internet of (Not Shit) Things'
+summary: Trying to better understand the problems of the IoT by actually listening to its detractors.
 ---

 The Internet of Things!
 Existential menace or meaningless buzzword?